An Introduction to Neural Data Compression: Perceptual losses

 Divergences are not just used for training but also for evaluating neural compression results.
 In particular, the Frechet inception distance (FID) \cite{heusel2017fid} measures the squared Wasserstein-2 distance between the data and reconstructions in the feature space of the \textit{inception-v3} network \cite{szegedy2015v3}, approximating both distributions as multivariate Gaussian.
 Both FID and NIQE (Section~\ref{sec:noreference}) measure the distance between two Gaussian distributions.
 However, while NIQE estimates the distribution of features \textit{within} a single image, FID measures the distribution of features \textit{across} many different images.

-\subsubsection{Perception-distortion trade-off}
+\subsection{Perception-distortion trade-off}

 An important question for neural compression is whether divergences are needed at all.
 Could we achieve the same results with just a distortion?
 Optimizing MSE, SSIM and even neural-network-based losses tend to produce artefacts but perhaps these will disappear as perceptual distortions improve.
 A strong counterargument to this hope was given by Blau \& Michaeli \cite{blau2018tradeoff}.
 They showed that \textit{any} distortion is going to produce artefacts for some data unless the compressed representation allows us to reproduce the inputs perfectly.
-That is, for any lossy codec, the optimal reconstruction $\hatx$ of $\x$ optimized for the expectation of a given distortion will not preserve the data distribution \cite[Theorem 1]{blau2018tradeoff}.
-Note that this limitation does not apply if we are allowed to optimize divergences since then we can achieve perfect realism by requiring that all admissible decoders produce reconstructions such that $d[p_\hatx, p_\x] = 0$ for some divergence $d$, at least in theory.
+That is, for any lossy codec, the optimal reconstruction $\hatX$ of $\X$ optimized for the expectation of a given distortion will not preserve the data distribution \cite[Theorem 1]{blau2018tradeoff}.
+Note that this limitation does not apply if we are allowed to optimize divergences since then we can achieve perfect realism by requiring that all admissible decoders produce reconstructions such that $d[p_\hatX, p_\X] = 0$ for some divergence $d$, at least in theory.
 Blau \& Michaeli \cite{blau2018tradeoff} also showed that the achievable divergence can only increase when we demand lower levels of distortion.
 This makes sense, as the set of available decoders shrinks as we impose stronger constraints on them.
 Counterintuitively, however, this means that minimizing distortion can have the effect of reducing the realism of reconstructions.
 Blau \& Michaeli \cite{blau2018tradeoff} called this the \textit{perception-distortion trade-off}, that is, a small distortion limits the achievable realism and a low divergence (high realism) limits the achievable distortion.
-However, different choices of distortions can affect the distortion-realism differently \cite{dosovitskiy2016invert} \cite{ledig2017srgan} \cite{blau2018tradeoff}.
+However, the amount of tension between distortions and divergences depends on their particular choices \cite{dosovitskiy2016invert} \cite{ledig2017srgan} \cite{blau2018tradeoff}.